 This is just a recommendation when choosing a UPS.
 If you are unsure which UPS is the right one for your application, you can contact us.
 We will be happy to advise you in detail and help you make the right choice.

 Now that you know the different types of UPS and their requirements, the question is which brand best suits your needs.
-APC, CyberPower, Eaton and multimatic offer a wide range of solutions that reliably protect your IT infrastructure.
+APC, CyberPower, Eaton and multimatic offer a wide range of solutions - from rackmount UPS systems and tower UPS devices to modular UPS systems that reliably protect your IT infrastructure.
 Here we present our partner brands in the power supply sector:

 APC is a leading provider of UPS systems for various applications, from small offices to data centers.
 The Smart-UPS series offers reliable protection with flexible runtimes, while the Smart-UPS On-Line with double conversion technology and scalable autonomy is particularly suitable for demanding applications.
 APC attaches great importance to energy efficiency, which reduces operating costs and protects the environment.